-Configure DNS settings to allow the Fiery Server to resolve a name to an IP address.
+Configure DNS settings to allow the Fiery server to resolve a name to an IP address.

-To allow the Fiery Server to obtain a DNS address automatically, you must first allow the Fiery Server to obtain its own IP address automatically.
+To allow the Fiery server to obtain a DNS address automatically, you must first allow the Fiery server to obtain its own IP address automatically.

-1 From Configure, choose Network > IPv4 Address.

-- 2 Select Configure DNS ServerAutomatic or Manual. - 3 If you select Manual, type the IP address for the primary and secondary DNS servers, and the DNS suffix (domain name). - 4 Save your changes.
+- 1 From Configure, choose Network > IPv4 Address. - 2 Select Configure DNS Server and then choose Automatic or Manual. - 3 If you select Manual, type the IP address for the primary and secondary DNS servers, and the DNS suffix (domain name). - 4 Save your changes.